NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bound Guardian.md

 * * *

-**Effect** You animate your tattoo guardian, otherwise using the duration and other parameters of a 4th-rank [[Spells/Summon Construct|Summon Construct]] spell.
+**Effect** You animate your tattoo guardian, otherwise using the duration and other parameters of a 4th-rank [[Summon Construct|Summon Construct]] spell.
 You can have the guardian Fly Free as part of Activating your tattoo.
 If your tattoo guardian drops to 0 HP, the activation ends, and the inanimate tattoo returns to your skin.

 *Source: Pathfinder Treasure Vault*
 *OGL*